About This Chapter

 5. Egyptian Social Structure: From Slaves to Pharaoh

 In this lesson, we will explore ancient Egypt's social structure.
-We'll start at the top of this great pyramid with the Pharaoh and work our way to the bottom, where we'll find peasants and slaves.
+We'll start at the top of this great pyramid with the Pharaoh and work our way to the bottom, where we'll find peasants and enslaved people.

 6. Ancient Egyptian Art: History and Style